Federated Miscellaneous Workers' Union of Australia

-The Federated Miscellaneous Workers' Union (FMWUl commonly known as the 'Missos') was an Australian trade union from 1915 to 1992.
+The Federated Miscellaneous Workers' Union (FMWU commonly known as the 'Missos') was an Australian trade union from 1915 to 1992.
 It represented an extremely diverse and disparate range of occupations, but its core support came from workers employed in cleaning and security services.
 The union merged with the Federated Liquor and Allied Industries Employees' Union of Australia to form United Voice in 1992.

 Formation

 The union was first established on 6 May 1910 as the Watchmen, Caretakers and Cleaners Union of New South Wales (WCCU), which was created by the Organising Committee of the New South Wales Labor Council.
 The task of organisation was a difficult one due to the casualised and isolated nature of the occupations covered.
 Under the leadership of the first Secretary of the WCCU, Joe Coote, the union adopted a pragmatic approach to increasing union membership by including any workers not already represented by trade unions, such as paintmaking employees.
 To reflect the growing range of industries represented in 1915 the union changed its name to the Federated Miscellaneous Workers' Union.